jakartaee/jsonp-api/README.md

 # Jakarta JSON Processing (JSON-P)

 Jakarta API for JSON Processing provides portable APIs to parse, generate, transform, and query JSON documents.
-The project is an evolution of [JSR-374](https://jcp.org/en/jsr/detail?id=374) under Jakarta EE umbrella.
+The project is an evolution of [JSR-374](https://jcp.org/en/jsr/detail?id=374) under Jakarta EE umbrella and contains API and a compatible implementation.

 ## Build